min2ha/ukwa-site/content/target/48949/index.en.md

   "subject": "Political Action and Communication"
 }

-# Protest the Muslim ban!
-Liberty torch vigil at the US Consulate in Belfast on Facebook

 A demo organised at short notice in response to US President Donald Trump's #MUSLIMBAN in Belfast at 6pm on Thursday 2/02/2017.